Last Updated on March 31, 2022 by Grow with Bovees

 What Happens if You Don’t Turn Your Tumbler Composter?

-Regular turning keeps the aerobic microorganisms within your tumbler aerated with plenty of oxygen.
+Regular turning allows proper air circulation, and keeps the aerobic microorganisms within your tumbler aerated with plenty of oxygen.

 If you don’t turn your compost regularly, the microorganisms that need oxygen will run out of oxygen, and the pile will turn anaerobic.